Regulatory Permit Program

 To access the public notices, first select the Wilmington District from the Filter View drop-down menu in the lower left-hand corner, and then select the Bank & ILF Establishment tab.

-The Wilmington District, Corps of Engineers (Corps) received an application from Mr. Josh Blackson of Elevation Church seeking Department of the Army authorization to impact 85 linear feet of stream channel, 0.24 acre of wetlands and 2.27 acres of open water, associated with a mixed use commercial and residential development in Mecklenburg County, North Carolina.
+The Wilmington District, Corps of Engineers (Corps) received an application from Mr. Lew Bleiweis of the Greater Asheville Regional Airport Authority seeking Department of the Army authorization to impact 0.15 acre of wetland, associated with the long-term development of the Asheville Regional Airport (AVL) in the Fletcher community of Buncombe County, North Carolina.